arestivo/replica/README.markdown

 	Usage: replica -d <destroot> [-s <sourceroot>] -t <target> [-v] [-b <logfile>]

-		-d 	Directory where backups and log files will be created (unless -b is used.
+		-d 	Directory where backups and log files will be created (unless -b is used).
 		-s	Directory where source target can be found.
 Can be a remote location using ssh.
 If source is a remote location we cannot verify if contents have changed before executing the rsync command and a new directory will